 6. Departments specify the date for the candidate to submit a completed thesis.
 In order that the faculty may consider the awarding of honors or distinguished honors, the following must be completed by the Monday of the last full week of classes: the candidate must submit the completed thesis to the Digital Commons, following the format established by the Myrin Library, and the approval of the department(s), project adviser(s), and committee members — including the outsider reader for distinguished honors —must be submitted to the Dean’s Office.

 An internship is a structured and supervised professional experience for which a student receives academic credit.
 Internships are permitted to take place on-site or virtually.
 In the case of a virtual internship, the student intern gains experience while working in a remote professional setting, not a in a physical location.
-The Office of Career and Professional Development has information on a wide range of internship opportunities.
+Career and Post-Graduate Development has information on a wide range of internship opportunities.

 Credit for a departmental internship will be established within the department and may be either three or four credits.
 The faculty internship adviser will determine whether an internship opportunity meets the standards to qualify for academic credit.
 Approval for academic credit for internship experiences will not be granted for internships in progress or following their completion.
 Students register for a summer internship during the spring registration period.